Russian River Valley AVA

 "Vineyard Rhythms" was painted by award- winning watercolor artist Robin Purcell.
 Robin enjoys interpreting the California Landscape and finds much of her inspiration in the wine country of Sonoma County.

-Keith produces his wines in small quantities, from low-yielding world-class vineyards, and the result is an unmatched style of balance and finesse, with extraordinary flavor.
-His pure, traditional approach to Pinot Noir and Chardonnay yields wines that are soft, elegant, and refined.
+Keith produces his wines in small quantities, from low-yielding, world-class vineyards, and the result is an unmatched style of balance and finesse, with extraordinary flavor.
+His pure, traditional approach to Pinot Noir and Chardonnay yields wines that are soft, elegant and refined.
+It is his guarantee that from harvest to bottling, Rütz Cellars wines are subjected to minimal handling and maximum care, which underscores his commitment to making the finest wines possible.

 More about Kieth Rutz and his Family